 Britain wakes up to the energy of coffee

-At bio-bean’s innovative factory (a former aircraft hanger) the grounds are recycled into biomass pellets.
+At bio-bean’s innovative factory (a former aircraft hangar) the grounds are recycled into biomass pellets.
 The pellets make excellent fuel for heating buildings.
 In fact, each year bio-bean already make 10 million kilogrammes of these pellets every year, enough to power up to 15,000 British homes.

 But it needn’t stop there.
-In the near future bio-bean plan to turn their research towards versatile biodiesel production.
+In the future bio-bean plan to turn their research towards versatile biodiesel production.
 If manufactured at an industrial scale, it could be perfect for transport use.
 And with each tonne capable of making up an impressive 200 litres of fuel, that’s enough to run a London bus for a whole day.*

-Under the reigns of CEO and co-founder Arthur Kay, bio-bean has grown from a simple but brilliant idea to a twenty-strong team with global ambitions and a string of awards to their name.
+Bio-bean has grown from a simple but brilliant idea to a twenty-strong team with global ambitions and a string of awards to their name.
 Notably as a finalist in the 2013 Shell LiveWIRE young entrepreneur of the year and as recipient of the 2013 Innovation award.
 Bio-bean was also a big winner in the Shell Springboard programme for low-carbon SMEs, receiving an additional $57,000 in start-up funding.
 Helping them take another small step forward in their journey towards the mass adoption of this exciting new technology.